bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ## Download & setup ngrok

-With ngrok you can mirror your localhost API endpoint to a worldwide available API endpoint.
+With ngrok, you can mirror your localhost API endpoint to a worldwide available API endpoint.
-In this way you can overcome the problem Xamarin.Forms app mixing up localhost from the API with localhost from the Xamarin.Forms app.
+In this way, you can overcome the problem of Xamarin.Forms app mixing up localhost from the API with localhost from the Xamarin.Forms app.

 ### Open a command prompt in the root of ABP Framework application and run the command below